UHNSBE/UHNSBE/README.md

 # Welcome to UH NSBE! 🎓🤖

-We're the University of Houston Chapter of the National Society of Black Engineers (NSBE), a dynamic community committed to academic excellence, professional success, and positively impacting the Greater Houston area. 🌟
+We're the University of Houston Chapter of the National Society of Black Engineers (NSBE), a dynamic community committed to increasing the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community. 🌟

-## Our Mission
-To increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.

 ## What We Do
 - **Empower Students:** Through workshops, study groups, and career fairs, we aim to equip our members with the tools they need to thrive in STEM fields.